RadleighSmith/VideoGamesQuiz/README.md

 #### Age Group:

-* Suitable for teenagers and adults
+* Suitable for all ages.

 #### Accessibility: